AusClimateService/npcp/reports/phase1/phase1_report.md

 Application ready climate data was produced using QDM for the [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, so it is useful to compare that approach to traditional bias correction.

-All three of these univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
-Quantile methods are a popular and slightly more sophisticated approach than mean scaling, where the difference (or ratio) in the mean between the model and observations is removed from all data points.
-The ECDFm and QDM methods are essentially the most basic quantile methods available...
+The QDM method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.
-TODO: finish high level comparison of the methods.

 Each of the methods is described in more detail below.